-WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELL0W FLOWERS CONTACT US
+SEARCH AND WILDFLOWER HOME PAGE YELL0W FLOWERS CONTACT US

-Packera species were originally placed in the Senecio genus.
+Packera species were for a considerable time placed in the Senecio genus.
 The Flora of North America and The Synthesis accept William Weber's 1981 genus name, Packera, but Intermountain Flora and A Utah Flora still accept Senecio as the name of this genus.

-John Packer is a Canadian botanist.
-(More biographical information.)
+John Packer was a Canadian botanist.
+(More biographical information about Packer.)

 See more Packera.